-The academic researcher (as a Complainant, Grievant, Respondent, or Witness) shall have the right to be represented by a representative of their choice, including a union representative, in the grievance, arbitration, and/or complaint process.
+The Academic Researcher (as a Complainant, Grievant, Respondent, or

+Witness) shall have the right to be represented by a representative of their choice, including a union representative, in the grievance, arbitration, and/or complaint process.

-G. The Title IX Offices and the Offices of Equal Employment Opportunity responsible for investigations are listed in Appendix I.
+I. The Title IX Offices and the Offices of Equal Employment Opportunity responsible for investigations are listed in Appendix I.

-H. EDUCATIONAL AND TRAINING RESOURCES
+J. EDUCATIONAL AND TRAINING RESOURCES

-- 1. The link at: https://sexualviolence.universityofcalifornia.edu/educationtraining/ provides educational and training resources at each campus. - 2.
+- 1. The link at: https://sexualviolence.universityofcalifornia.edu/education-training/ provides educational and training resources at each campus. - 2.
 Upon written request from the UAW, the University and the UAW agree to discuss effective training methodology for the prevention of sexual harassment and other forms of discrimination at a systemwide joint labor management committee.
-The committee shall commence its discussions during Academic Year 2020-21.

-I. LACTATION SUPPORT
+K. LACTATION SUPPORT

-- 1. Where spaces exist for faculty or staff for the primary purpose of expressing breast milk, Academic Researchers shall have access to those spaces for the purpose of expressing and storing breast milk. - 2.
+- Where spaces exist for faculty or staff for the primary purpose of expressing breast milk, Academic Researchers shall have access to those spaces for the purpose of expressing and storing breast milk. - 2.
 If no such space exists in reasonable proximity to an Academic Researcher's work location, the department will designate an appropriate temporary space, which is not open to the general public, for the purpose of expressing and storing breast milk. - 3.
 The University will allow adequate time for an Academic Researcher to express breast milk.

-J. ALL-GENDER RESTROOMS
+L. ALL-GENDER RESTROOMS

-- 1. The University and the Union recognize the importance of having safe and accessible campus restroom facilities. - 2.
-Upon request, the University will provide the Academic Researcher with the location of the nearest all-gender restroom.
+- 1. The University and the Union recognize the importance of having safe and accessible campus restroom facilities. - Upon request, the University will provide the Academic Researcher with the location of the nearest all-gender restroom.